YeeTone/CS302-2022Spring/Assignment/Midterm/MidtermReport.md

 This concept means the operation that moves one running workload from one architecture environment to another.
 Saving the application running status in a virtual machine will be a nice choice since it will not depend on the hardware support.
 Moreover, the work balancing and failure prediction could improve the stability of migration process.

+The best-suited workload for migration:
+- capacity varies a lot
+- data storage and protection
+- micro-service application with several layers
+- need to be expanded by the requirement